-Sonora Elementary believes that education is a partnership between the home and school and that students learn best when such a partnership exists.
+- ✓ Sonora High School believes that education is a partnership between the home and school and that students learn best when such a partnership exists.
 Homework is an important bond in this partnership.
-On behalf of this belief, the following policy is in effect:

-- ✓ Homework will not be used as a punitive measure.] - ✓ Homework assignments will conform to time guidelines as judged by the teacher.
-Teachers will take activities and holidays into consideration and use discretion when assigning homework. - ✓ All homework turned in will be checked by the teacher.
+With this in mind, the following policy is in effect: - ✓ Homework will not be used as a punitive measure. - ✓ Homework assignments will conform to time guidelines as judged by the teacher. - ✓ Teachers will take activities and holidays into consideration and use discretion when assigning homework. - ✓ All homework turned in will be checked by the teacher.